mohsinalimat/FrappeFramework/Python.md

 # Python

 ### 1. By Script Naming Rule
-Need to select By Script and In next Tab "Auto Name" fill autoname
+~ Need to select "By Script" in Naming Rule and fill "autoname" in "Auto Name"
 ```
 from frappe.model.naming import make_autoname